vasole/pymca/doc/source/training/quantification/index.rst

 Concerning the FIT tab, at this point just make sure the *Stripping* check box is selected in order to have some baseline to be applied to your fit.

-If you have done that and you select the PEAKS tab, you will see the excitation energy in read.
+If you have done that and you select the PEAKS tab, you will see the excitation energy in red.
 Below you will see the selection of the Co K lines as peaks to be fitted.

 |img_07|